jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 * [Linux Mint](https://linuxmint.com/ "Linux Mint")
 * [SteamOS](http://store.steampowered.com/steamos "SteamOS") Steam online gaming company's official Linux distro
 * [Ubuntu Kylin](http://www.ubuntukylin.com/ "Kylin Linux") Ubuntu Distro designed for Mandarin Chinese as opposed to English.
-* [Raspian](http://www.raspbian.org/ "Raspian") This is a Debian based distro that is standard recommended for the Raspberry Pi.
+* [Raspbian](http://www.raspbian.org/ "Raspbian") This is a Debian based distro that is standard recommended for the Raspberry Pi.
 * [Tails](https://tails.boum.org/ "tails") The Amnesic Incognito Live System (Tails) is a Debian-based live CD/USB with the goal of providing complete Internet anonymity for the user.
 * [elementaryOS](http://elementary.io/) elementary OS is an Ubuntu-based desktop distribution, designed to look and feel like MacOS.
 It also has an interesting pricing model.
 * [Kali Linux](https://www.kali.org/ "Kali Linux") Security based Debian distro